0x70da/0x70da.github.io/_posts/2025-10-16-bypass-guest-invite.md

 {"user_id":"g4wkcwbbdpy93pniww1y76xncw","team_id":"skye3am5tpgi8eoyndhxiq7woe"}
 ```
-by changing the `user_id` of member user to a Guest user, the request succeeded and the Guest was added to the team, even though the Member did not have the `invite_guest` permission.
-This shows a server-side permission check was missing for that path.
+but this request work if the member has permission to add members, so the one that came to my mind is changing the `user_id` of member user to id of Guest user, now i send the request and i observed that the request succeeded and the Guest was added to the team, even though the Member did not have the `invite_guest` permission.
+This shows a server side permission check was missing for that path.

 ---